cardan22/Julies_bakery/README.md

 ### Baking and Pastry courses section

 * This section contains three blocks with text and photos: Sourdough Bread, Pastry Course, and Learning to Decorate.
-* TProvides users with details about the upcoming baking and pastry course, including information on course content, dates and times, and the course fee.
+* Provides users with details about the upcoming baking and pastry course, including information on course content, dates and times, and the course fee.

 ![Baking and Pastry courses section](/assets/images/readme-images/courses-columns.png)